DBS Checks & Criminal Record Checks Register Now Care Check...Read More

 Types of DBS Checks

 - Enhanced DBS Check: This check reveals the same as a Standard DBS Check and any relevant information held by the local police authority of the applicant.
+The Enhanced DBS check is required for any role that involves contact with children and/or vulnerable people.
+This can include contractors, engineers and technicians who may come into contact with children or vulnerable adults as part of their role.

 Who needs a DBS Check?